Please ensure Javascript is enabled for purposes of website accessibility

 International Arbitration Council

-This protocol applies to matters referred to the CPR International Arbitration Council under the CPR Rules for Administered Arbitration of International Disputes.
+This procedure applies to matters referred by CPR Dispute Resolution Services LLC ("CPR") to the International Arbitration Council, under the CPR Rules for Administered Arbitration of International Disputes (including the Fast Track Rules for Administered Arbitration of International Disputes) and the CPR International Non-Administered Rules (together "the Rules").

-The International Arbitration Council comprises international arbitration practioners, who have accepted appointments to serve on a pro bono basis, as provided in this Protocol.
+The International Arbitration Council is comprised of experienced arbitration practitoners, who are diverse not only in respect of race, ethnicity, or gender but also with respect to their areas of expertise and geographic location.
+These arbitrators have agreed to accept appointments to serve on a pro bono basis, as provided in this Procedure.
 The International Arbitration Council Panel is any three members of the International Arbitration Council who, upon request by CPR, have agreed to decide issues with respect to a particular arbitration proceeding.

 1. INTERNATIONAL ARBITRATION COUNCIL REFERRALS PROCEDURE